Liubov1990/FTP-Game-Store/README.md

 ## Notes

 At the moment game data API is using with [thingproxy](https://github.com/Freeboard/thingproxy) proxy server.
-But you can use any third-party proxy or you own proxy server for correct processing of API calls without CORS errors.
+But you can use any third-party proxy or your own proxy server for correct processing of API calls without CORS errors.

 Project powered with [GIANT BOMB API](https://www.giantbomb.com/api/), [Free-To-Play Games Database API](https://www.freetogame.com/api-doc).